ASSERT-KTH/codrep-2019/README.md

   int b = 0.1;
 }
 ```
-The location of the style error is at line 1 in `output.txt`.
-Here, it would be 32 (unnecessary space).
+The location of the style error is at line 1 in `out.txt`.
+Here, it would be 30 (unnecessary space).

 ## Data provenance